๐Ÿ“š More on this topic: VRAM Requirements ยท What Can You Run on 8GB ยท What Can You Run on 16GB ยท Quantization Explained ยท Qwen 3.5 9B Setup Guide

 If you own any of these cards, this guide is for you:

-The RTX 3060 12GB is the most common card in this tier โ and the most recommended entry point for local AI on a budget.
+The RTX 3060 12GB is still the best value card for local AI in 2026.
+At ~$170-200 used, nothing else gives you 12GB of VRAM for that price.
 The RTX 4070 is significantly faster (roughly 30-50% more tok/s) but costs more than double.
 Both have the same 12GB of VRAM, which is what determines what models you can run.

 Why 12GB Is the Sweet Spot